Part of a series

 MeetingOwnerAgenda

-Craft 1:1Guild leadSkill depth, career lane, warrant vs officer path
+Craft 1:1Guild leadSkill depth, career lane, principal vs executive path

 If your HR system cannot show the difference, your people feel it anyway.